Realtors have long been compared to used car salesmen.

 …A little gust of wind through the open window or in Realtor-speak = The home inspection: is this house/condo/duplex/triplex/townhouse cosmetically fabulous but structurally dubious?
 Can we, your Realtors, find the specialists/know how/research you need to adequately advise you to renegotiate, accept a reasonable condition or walk away?
 “Close the window.”
 Whew.
 The wiggly strand settles.

 …Music turned up too high three rooms away?
-Boob-boom-boom affects the wiggling, wobbling, soon-to-fall strand = The appraisal: too low?
-We’ll celebrate if the seller eats the difference if we’re representing the buyer; or fight tooth and nail to convince the appraiser to reconsider OUR comps if the seller has our loyalty.
-No appraisal - no closing.
-Many disappointments on all sides and it’s we who have to deliver the bad news.
+Boom-boom-boom affects the wiggling, wobbling, soon-to-fall strand = the appraisal: too low?
+We’ll celebrate if the seller eats the difference, if we’re representing the buyer; or fight tooth and nail to convince the appraiser to reconsider OUR comps if the seller has our loyalty.
+No appraisal – no closing.
+Many disappointments on all sides, and it’s we who have to deliver the bad news.
 “Turn down that bloody music!”

 See?
 Not so easy.

 And that’s not the end of it…what about the buyer’s financing?
 Without that the buyer, the seller and the agent, the broker, the title company, even Children Miracle Network who get a smidgeon from each transaction, are all SOL.
 Unlocked, hiking interest rates push buyers into a lower financial bracket…they lose their jobs…they lose their parents who were going to co-sign…they buy a Lamborghini or a new couch that screws up their credit at the last minute…Do you need a TUMS?
 I’m popping a prescription Prevacid as we speak!